 This order of magnitude is not reached when used as a trade fair, but for congresses, for example.

-At Coiltech Italia, our experience over the years has been that the number of people visiting on both days is about 11 times the number visiting the stands (for more on the visitor profile of Coiltech, click here).
-On this basis, Coiltech Deutschland 2021 could expect to attract about 2400 visiting persons spread over two days.
+At Coiltech Italia, our experience over the years has been that the number of people visiting on both days is about 11 times the number of stands (for more on the visitor profile of Coiltech, click here).
+On this basis, Coiltech Deutschland 2022 could expect to attract about 2400 visiting persons spread over two days.

 The projected number of approx. 1,200 persons per day is way below the highest number of trade fair participants permitted by the Corona Ordinance of the State of Baden-Württemberg (basis: 7 sqm per visitor, which would be 1,417).